What is Spread in Forex?

 What Reddit & Quora Users Say About Zero Spreads Forex Brokers

 The Reddit community doesn’t look much in favour of the zero spread accounts.
-Most clients on the network claimed that zero spread brokers tend to be market makers who do not pass your orders to liquidity providers but rather process them inside.
-Some Reddit users also suggested clients should go for standard accounts with ECN brokers.
+Most clients on the network claimed that zero-spread brokers tend to be market makers who do not pass your orders to liquidity providers but rather process them inside.
+Some Reddit users also suggested clients should go for standard accounts with ECN forex brokers.
 According to them, having small spreads with no commission is better than zero spreads coupled with hefty commission costs.

 People hold a mix of opinions about zero-spread forex brokers on Quora.
 While some investors believe them to be a competitive choice for specific trading strategies such as scalping, others seem to doubt their integrity.
 Some users also accused the zero spread brokers of quoting different prices to clients.
 For example, they believe if a broker quotes the price of EUR/USD as 1.2600 to half of its customers and 1.2605 to the other half, it will still bring in an average of 5 pips from the transaction.

-The term “zero spread account” refers to trading accounts provided by brokers in which the difference (spread) between asking and bid price of an underlying instrument is either zero or very close to it.
+The term “zero spread account” refers to trading accounts provided by brokers in which the difference (spread) between the asking and bid price of an underlying instrument is either zero or very close to it.
 However, other trading expenses (such as commissions) may still be there and might even increase depending on your broker and account type.

 Due to increased competition among forex brokers for clients like you, the trading cost seems to have declined over recent years.
 Brokers now offer trading accounts with zero spreads as an additional incentive.